rvesse/stardog-docs/src/docs/http.html.md

 In the [Programming with Java](../java/) chapter, we consider interacting with Stardog programatically from a Java program.
-In this chapter we consider interacting with Stardog over a network.
+In this chapter we consider interacting with Stardog over HTTP.
 In some use cases or deployment scenarios, it may be necessary to interact with or control Stardog remotely over an IP-based network.
-For those purposes, Stardog supports [SPARQL 1.0 HTTP Protocol](http://www.w3.org/TR/rdf-sparql-protocol/); the [SPARQL 1.1 Graph Store HTTP Protocol](http://www.w3.org/TR/sparql11-http-rdf-update/); the Stardog-native Extended HTTP Protocol; and SNARL, an RPC-style protocol based on [Google Protocol Buffers](http://code.google.com/apis/protocolbuffers/).
+For those purposes, Stardog supports [SPARQL 1.0 HTTP Protocol](http://www.w3.org/TR/rdf-sparql-protocol/); the [SPARQL 1.1 Graph Store HTTP Protocol](http://www.w3.org/TR/sparql11-http-rdf-update/); the Stardog HTTP Protocol; and SNARL, an RPC-style protocol based on [Google Protocol Buffers](http://code.google.com/apis/protocolbuffers/).

 ## SPARQL Protocol

 Stardog supports the standard SPARQL Protocol HTTP bindings in a very obvious way.
-Since the Extended HTTP Protocol is a superset of SPARQL Protocol, the latter is documented below alongside the former.
+Since the Stardog HTTP Protocol is a superset of SPARQL Protocol, the latter is documented below alongside the former.

 Stardog supports SPARQL 1.1's Service Description format.
 See the [spec](http://www.w3.org/TR/2013/REC-sparql11-service-description-20130321/) if you want details.

-## Extended HTTP
+## Stardog HTTP Protocol

-In addition to SPARQL Protocol for RDF support, Stardog supports an Extended HTTP Protocol with additional resource representations and capabilities.
+The Stardog HTTP Protocol supports SPARQL Protocol 1.1 and additional resource representations and capabilities.

 The Stardog HTTP API v3 is also available on Apiary:
 [http://docs.stardog.apiary.io/](http://docs.stardog.apiary.io/).